infinum/Japx/README.md

 ## Example project

-Example project of Japx networking using Codable and Alamofire can be found on our [repository][12] with commonly used code.
+Example project of Japx networking using Codable and Alamofire can be found in [Nuts And Bolts repository][12] with commonly used code.
 [Example][13] will cover how to handle basic CRUD (Create, Read, Update, Delete) operations with Japx and JSON:API format.
 To run the example, clone the [repository][12], open the `Catalog.xcworkspace`, run Catalog app and navigate to the Japx Networking section.

 In this repository there is also simple example project, to run it clone the repository, and run `pod install` from the Example directory first.